DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 _by Adam Krawczyk, Husarion_

-_Do you need any support with completing this tutorial or have any difficulties with software or hardware?
+_Do you need any support with completing this project or have any difficulties with software or hardware?
 Feel free to describe your thoughts on our community forum: https://community.husarion.com/ or to contact with our support: support@husarion.com_